EleutherAI/lm-evaluation-harness/docs/API_guide.md

   - Default is 1234.

 - `add_bos_token` (bool, optional):
-  - Whether to add the beginning-of-sequence token to inputs.
+  - Whether to add the beginning-of-sequence token to inputs (when tokenizing).
   - Default is False.

 - `custom_prefix_token_id` (int, optional):